1985–86 Segunda División B

 The 1985–86 Segunda División B season was the 9th since its establishment.
-The first matches of the season were played on 31 August 1985, and the season ended in 18 May 1986.
+The first matches of the season were played on 31 August 1985, and the season ended on 18 May 1986.

+The division consisted of two geographic groups.
+Figueres were the Group I champions and Xerez were the Group II champions.

 Overview before the season

 40 teams joined the league, including four relegated from the 1984–85 Segunda División and 6 promoted from the 1984–85 Tercera División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.